Why an Online Book Launch Event?

 - Again, send your audience the link to buy your book in all the communication channels you’ve been using.
 We simply cannot stress this enough!

 - Request that people review your book in all the places where it’s being sold (and on Goodreads), along with other ambassadorial actions.
 This can be anything from spreading the link to buy the book, or recommending it on their social media or online forums they’re active on.

 - Ask your audience for direct feedback.
 Both on the launch event and the book itself.
 Then use this feedback to grow and become a better author.

 That’s all there is to it!

 Hopefully, we’ve managed to prove that a pandemic doesn’t have to stop you from celebrating the publication of your book with friends and family!
-By following these simple steps, you should be well on your way to organizing a stellar online book launch event, and brightening the day of everyone involved.
+By following these simple steps, you should be well on your way to organizing a stellar online book launch event, and brightening the day for everyone involved.
 Keep in mind that these are general guidelines, as each book launch is unique.
 You know your audience and what they’d enjoy, so don’t be afraid to get creative!

 Should you decide to try your hand at an online book launch, we hope it turns out to be a great new experience for you.
 Also, we’d be really interested to hear about your experience!
 So if you go through with it, please contact us and tell us how it went!
 We’d love to hear from you.

 Lastly, if you need inspiration, we recommend checking out our article on how to organize a traditional book launch event.
 You can of course also email us at firstname.lastname@example.org if you’d like some advice – we’d be happy to help!